A neuropsychological evaluation is a series of tests that evaluate how a patient is doing in mental and physical aspects of life like:

 For me, it was a pretty generalized test to evaluate how I am doing after having epilepsy for three plus years.
 Having seizures can damage the brain, and in my case having unsuccessfully treated epilepsy has done some damage.
 But, before I get to my results let me explain what this experience is like.

 I have to say this was unlike any other test I have gone through.
 Honestly, I would rather have traded this experience for 5 more EEGs.
 I have nothing against this type of test, it was very informative and the psychologists were very nice and helpful.
 I just wish I had done one of these years ago so I could have established my own baseline.
 But, it was exhausting and frustrating.
 That’s the nature of the test.

-First of all, I had to schedule this 3 months in advance and completely forgot that I had to go until they emailed me a few days prior.
+I had to schedule this 3 months in advance and completely forgot that I had to go until they emailed me a few days prior.
 They are busy, and it was no exception when I was in their waiting rooms.
-I saw so many different people from all walks of life from the moment I walked in to when I walked out.
-It was very different from my neurologists waiting room.
+I saw so many different people from all walks of life from the moment I walked in.
+It was very different from my neurologists’ waiting room.

 Starting with the paperwork, they have you sign a waiver saying they are not responsible for any stress they may put on you.
 I, of course, signed it because at that point I was just curious.
 And then it goes on to say things about how this is their job, you signed up for this and your doctor agrees that this is whats best.
 All to make sure you understand that they have to do this.